 The requirements on secure support are stated in Art.
 56 of the Act on Foreigners.

-The Directorate of Immigration basis minimum support on the published minimum-support criterion of the Welfare Division of Reykjavík City as approved by the Welfare Council on 18 December 2015.
+The Directorate of Immigration bases minimum support on the published minimum-support criterion of the Welfare Division of Reykjavík City, as approved by the Welfare Council on December 18, 2015.
 The amounts are based on income before taxation.

 - Individual, ISK 212,694 per month.

 A foreigner’s support must be secure during the residence permit’s period of validity.
 This means that if a residence permit is issued for one (1) year, secure support for one (1) year must be demonstrated.

-All applicants for a residence permit must prove independent means of support except in the following exceptional instances:
+All applicants for a residence permit must prove independent means of support, except in the following instances: